Chicken Avocado Rice Bowl

 Ingredients

-• 1 1/2 lb boneless skinless chicken breasts
+• 1 1/2 pounds boneless skinless chicken breasts Chicken thighs may be substituted.

-• 1 tbsp oil
+• 1 tablespoon cooking oil

-• 1/2 tsp salt
+• 1/2 teaspoon fine salt

-• 1/4 tsp black pepper
+• 1/4 teaspoon ground black pepper

 • 1/2 lime juiced

-• 1 pinch salt
+• 1 pinch fine salt

-For the Avocado and Vegetables
+Avocado and Vegetables

-• 1 1/2 avocados sliced or diced
+• 1 1/2 avocados sliced or diced shortly before serving

-• 2 tbsp chopped cilantro optional
+• 2 tablespoons fresh cilantro chopped, optional

 • 1/2 cup plain Greek yogurt

-• 1/4 tsp salt
+• 1/4 teaspoon fine salt or to taste

 Optional Toppings

-• shredded cheese optional
+• shredded cheese optional, for serving

-• extra lime wedges optional
+• lime wedges optional, for serving

-• black beans optional
+• black beans optional, drained and rinsed

 Equipment